KenulaNimhan/concurrency-analyser/README.md

 * This application assumes that all the produced data must be consumed.
 <br>
 <br>
-* All stack implementations are bounded, meaning they have a maximum capacity.
+* All implementations are bounded, meaning they have a maximum capacity.
 <br>
 <br>
 * The object that is being produced, and consumed is Element.java, which is a configurable object.